ERojin/ERojin/README.md

 - 👋 Hi, I’m @ERojin
-- 👀 I’m interested in data science
-- 🌱 I’m currently learning algoritma
+- 👀 I'm currently learning python and java.
+- 🌱 I completed the course of introduction to programming and algorithm.
+-  ❤ I'm really love with this code world!
 - 📫 You can reach me from eylulrojingunduz@gmail.com

 <!---